 - Gracilis is a small muscle located just below the adductor magnus, running from your pelvis to the top of your thigh.

-- The Adductor brevis attaches on either side of the gracilis, and its main function is to rotate the leg outward when you walk or run (like in walking lunges).
+- The Adductor brevis attaches to either side of the gracilis, and its main function is to rotate the leg outward when you walk or run (like in walking lunges).

 - The pectineus is a small muscle that attaches to the pelvis and runs down the back of the thigh.
 It helps to stabilize your leg when you are walking or running.

-These exercises are suitable for everyone, from beginner and intermediate to male and female.
+These exercises are suitable for everyone, from beginners and intermediates to males and females.

 Let’s find out the benefits of these exercises and how to do them with the step-by-step guide.